Need Ideas for Spanish Videos for Middle School? We’ve Got 3

 So, which videos work best for teaching middle school Spanish learners?

-Let’s have a look at two educational resources and two popular children’s movies that are guaranteed to engage your adolescents.
+Let’s have a look at an educational resource and two popular children’s movies that are guaranteed to engage your adolescents.

 1. Fluent Spanglish YouTube Channel